adrienrusso/TranslationAdditionBundle/README.md

 Inline edition require a translation updater.

-If you used [JMSTranslationBundle](https://github.com/schmittjoh/JMSTranslationBundle) an adapter updater is available.
+If you used [JMSTranslationBundle](https://github.com/schmittjoh/JMSTranslationBundle) an adapter updater is already available.
 Don't forget to add at least one configuration:

 ``` yaml
 leyer_translation_addition: